 Most of the 1,750 soldiers buried here died after other prisoners with medical skills were unable to save them.
 While significantly smaller than the Kanchanaburi War Cemetery, the appearance is very similar and this is perhaps a better place to reflect because it was an actual POW camp during the war, complete with a church and rudimentary hospital.

-Some of the markers have just the name and (often very young) age of the fallen while others contain personal messages, such as "Resting far away but deep in our hearts at home.
+Some of the gravestones are marked only with the name and (often very young) age of the fallen, while others contain personal messages from family members.
+One of them reads: "Resting far away but deep in our hearts at home.
 His loving wife, Mum and Dad."